 - Honors Program

 With more than 500 student organizations on campus, there are many, many ways to get involved.
-Through PickOne!, first-year students are encouraged to choose an activity soon after arriving on campus.
+First-year students are encouraged to explore and choose from activities after arriving on campus.

 - Clubs and organizations